kylinDev/sftp_util/README.md

 * Preserves the unix file permissions (FileInfo.Mode)

 ### How to use the package
 Confugre the settings for your file transfer, as well as server and credentials, in the SftpUtil struct.
-The following comments explain the variables to configure.
+The following comments explain the fields to configure:
 ```go
 type SftpUtil struct {
 	Rdir      string       // Remote directory